Inspecting Real Estate in Playa Del Carmen

 These are just some of the considerations in looking at building design and practicality for living in Playa.
 You may be used to hiring a home inspector but that is generally not done here.
 It is good to educate yourself on building features and perhaps have a friend come along who has been here for a while and understands building to help you with your purchase.

 For more information on buying property in Playa Del Carmen check out our article.
-Our complete guide to real estate is good to read over as well.
-Also our article on how the real estate market is now in Playa Del Carmen.
+Our complete guide to Playa Del Carmen real estate is good to read over as well.
+For people looking to invest in the Tulum real estate market we have a full guide here.

 Do you have other tips for when you are looking at a house or condo here in Playa Del Carmen?
 Let us know in the comments below.